 As an experienced therapist, I am committed to providing counselling in a safe, confidential and non-judgemental environment.
 My first degree was in sociology and education and I worked for many years in the charity and voluntary sector before training as a professional counsellor.
 My therapeutic style is integrative which means that I draw from different schools of thought, all of which have value, and allows me the freedom to work in a way that suits you and your individual needs.

 I am particularly interested in the context of people's lives - society, family relationships and culture - as well as in their inner worlds and it is this which informs and contributes to my practice.
 Therapeutic counselling is a form of healing, exploring yourself through talking and maybe also drawing, writing - whatever way you can best express yourself.
 Stress and anxiety are the key issues of our time - they can contribute to any amount of discomfort and distress and are experienced as very real; a vicious cycle from which it feels impossible to escape.
 They may also be symptoms of a deeper unease about ourselves.
 In counselling we can look at these in the light of our past and present lives and find new and better ways of managing.

 Have you ever heard the phrase We don't see things as they are, we see them as we are?
 This is a central tenet of Stoical philosphy and the Stoics certainly knew a thing or two about how to live a contented life.
-If you think about it, there is always an alternative view.
+If you think about it, there is always an alternative view